torvalds/linux/Documentation/admin-guide/verify-bugs-and-bisect-regressions.rst

   kernel, as the report needs to be sent to different people:

-  * Regressions specific to a stable/longterm series are the stable team's responsibility; mainline Linux developers might or might not care.
+  * Regressions specific to a stable/longterm series are the stable team's responsibility; mainline GNU/Linux developers might or might not care.

-  * Regressions also happening in mainline are something the regular Linux developers and maintainers have to handle; the stable team does not care and does not need to be involved in the report, they just should be told to backport the fix once it's ready.
+  * Regressions also happening in mainline are something the regular GNU/Linux developers and maintainers have to handle; the stable team does not care and does not need to be involved in the report, they just should be told to backport the fix once it's ready.